-8. We estimate shrinkage factors of about 20 percent for the on-site materials when
+8. We estimate shrinkage factors of about 20 percent for the on-site materials when used in engineered fills.

-9. We recommend a maximum v rtical height of fiv (5) feet fc moora it slope erosion-resistant vegetation.
+9. We recommend a maximum vertical height of five (5) feet for temporary cut slopes.We recommend top down construction for the bluff face retaining wall system.

-We recommend top down construction for the bluff face retaining wall system.
+10. Following grading, all exposed slopes should be planted as soon as possible with erosion-resistant vegetation.

-10. Following grading, all exposed slopes should be planted as soon as possible with has finished his observation of the work, no further earthwork operations shall be performed except with the approval of and under the observation of the geotechnical engineer.
+11. After the earthwork operations have been completed and the geotechnical engineer has finished his observation of the work, no further earthwork operations shall be performed except with the approval of and under the observation of the geotechnical engineer.